WebForChange/hacker-news/README.md

-Hacker News
+# Hacker News

-An Exercise in Replicating and Adapting the Existing Hacker News Website
+## An Exercise in Replicating and Adapting the Existing Hacker News Website

-Copyright 03.01.2024

-Authors:
+03.01.2024, Authors:

-Stefan Lange
+- Stefan Lange

-Ken Kindermann
+- Ken Kindermann

-Tonio Suessdorf
+- Tonio Suessdorf

 Technologies used: